Abu Sayyaf: Khadaffy Janjalani leadership (1999–2007)

 Until his death in a gun battle on September 4, 2006, Khaddafy Janjalani was considered the nominal leader of the group by the Armed Forces of the Philippines.
-Then-23-year-old Khadaffy took leadership of one of the Abu Sayyaf's factions in an internecine struggle.
+Then-23-year-old Khadaffy took leadership of one of Abu Sayyaf's factions in an internecine struggle.
 He then worked to consolidate his leadership, causing the group to appear inactive for a period.
 After his leadership was secured, Abu Sayyaf began a new strategy, taking hostages.
-The group's motive for kidnapping became more financial than religious during this period, according to locals.
+The group's motive for the kidnapping became more financial than religious during this period, according to locals.
 Hostage money probably provides the group's financing.

 Abu Sayyaf expanded its operations to Malaysia in 2000, when it abducted foreigners from two resorts.
 This action was condemned by most Islamic leaders.
 It was responsible for the kidnapping and murder of more than 30 foreigners and Christian clerics and workers, including Martin and Gracia Burnham.
 An influential commander named Abu Sabaya was killed at sea in June 2002 while trying to evade local forces.
 His death was considered a crucial turning point for the group, as the number of operatives working for Abu Sayyaf sharply decreased from 1,100 in 2001 to 450 in late 2002, and had since been stagnant for the next ten years.